vedangj044/blog.drogue.io/content/2020-08-24-wifi-offload.md

 ).unwrap();
 ```

-Now we are holding two objects: an _adapter_ which is the user-facing client for interacting with the adapter, an an _ingress_ which can be used from interrupt service routines to process inbound bytes.
+Now we are holding two objects: an `adapter` which is the user-facing
+client for interacting with the esp8266 wifi adapter, an an _ingress_ which can be used from interrupt service routines to process inbound bytes.

 # Wiring up the interrupts

 As noted above, we're using RTIC.
-RTIC provides a place to do your initialization, and then an easy way to wire up interrupt handlers and scheduled tasks, with priorities.
+RTIC provides a place to do your initialization, and an easy way to wire up interrupt handlers and scheduled tasks, with priorities.
 It also provides a way to share resources between these different contexts.
 So at the end of our initializtion process, we stuff the objects into the shared-resources object and return it: